samthebest/dump/agile-data.md

 A second and arguably valid reason is that too much focus on tests can result in bad and bloated design (see http://www.infoq.com/news/2014/06/tdd-dead-controversy and http://david.heinemeierhansson.com/2014/test-induced-design-damage.html).
 This is more common in OO and procedural langauges, sometimes projects have overly decoupled code into hundreds of classes and methods, epic dependency injection and towering hierarchies of interfaces and abstractions.
 I recall a DevOps coming from ruby and C once criticising Java projects saying "one has to step through endlessly deep method calls before one gets to code that actually *does anything*".
 In Big Data sometimes coupling is even desirable; to resuse computations and speed up jobs.

 Uncle Bob (in a talk I struggle to find) defined "legacy code", **not** as ugly code, or old code, but code that is not tested.
-In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "proffesionalism" as "Not shipping a line of code that does not have an executing unit test".
+In [a TDD debate](https://www.youtube.com/watch?v=KtHQGs3zFAM) he also defined "proffesionalism" as "Not shipping a line of code that does not have an executing unit test" \[1\].
 Both definitions are fantastic, but note how neither actually requires writting tests before code.

 So we seemingly have a conflict of interests.
 I believe what determines which to do first is the height of the layer of the code you are working on.

-*  Jim Coplien makes a nice addition relating to CDD, that is we should write tests in terms of "contracts" or "properties" that execute via the random generation of examples rather than singular examples - we will come back to this point.
+\[1\] Jim Coplien makes a nice addition relating to CDD, that is we should write tests in terms of "contracts" or "properties" that execute via the random generation of examples rather than singular examples - we will come back to this point.

 ### TDDT - High Level TDD then Low Level DDT